jack-kerouac/betterplace_apidocs/README.md

 ## Changelog

+* 2013-05-19: Added 'client project-tag list' (a list of all project-tags for a client) and 'client project-tag projects list' (a list of all projects for a client-project-tag).
 * 2013-04-18: Fixed project opinions.
 Add client opinions-feature.
 Note that many of the opinions-facets changed!
 Please re-read this part of the documentation.
 * 2013-04-17: Add project pictures API.
 Please note the DEPRICATION warning for the project- and volunteering-profilepicture (sizes large, profile and thumb are depricated and therefore renamed.)
 * 2012-04-15: Add "Client Project-Tag Project List".